 How digital transformation can boost operation and maintenance

-Finally, now understanding the context of the O&M phase and the common challenges presented by the industry at this stage, it becomes easier to relate the importance of digitalization within the scenarios described.
+Finally, now understand the context of the O&M phase and the common challenges presented by the industry at this stage, it becomes easier to relate the importance of digitalization within the scenarios described.

-First, one of the biggest benefits offered by the digital transformation in the industry was the possibility to improve the monitoring of assets and make this process more digital.
-For example, sensors placed throughout the industrial plant can capture efficiency data from various equipment and make them available for operators anywhere in the world to evaluate, not needing them in the industrial plant itself.
+First, one of the biggest benefits offered by digital transformation in the industry was the ability to improve asset control through better collection and understanding of operational data.
+For example, sensors placed throughout the industrial plant can capture efficiency data from various equipment and make them available for operators anywhere in the world to evaluate, not needing them in the industrial plant in person.

 Although many industries still have challenges related to digital transformation, the Fourth Industrial Revolution is actually providing them with improved efficiency from the evolution of asset monitoring and maintenance.

-The implementation of new technologies within the operation allows reduced time spent on activities, fewer operators in the field, less errors and unscheduled downtime, and consequently decreased production costs.
+The implementation of new technologies within the operation allows reduced time spent on activities, fewer operators in the field, fewer errors and unscheduled downtime, and consequently decreased production costs.